Aim:

 Funding Amount:

-Project Summary:
+Project Outcome:

 Enhancing Public Engagement for Sustainable Growth

-By pooling insights from four previously funded UK Treescapes Projects – TreE_PlaNatBranching outConnected Treescapes and Treescapes Fellow, Dr James Levine – this initiative will develop inclusive communication methods that put stakeholders centre stage.
-The synthesized research will be brought together to create actionable recommendations to enhance community engagement within the Forth Climate Forest (FCF).
+This project bridges the gap between researchers, practitioners, policymakers and local communities.
+By pooling insights from four previously funded UK Treescapes Projects – TreE_PlaNatBranching outConnected Treescapes and Treescapes Fellow, Dr James Levine – this initiative developed inclusive communication methods that put stakeholders centre stage.
+Outcomes from this project are being shared with the Forth Climate Forest (FCF) for integration into woodland planning.

-STATUS: Ongoing
+STATUS: Completed

 Project Lead